OREAD Top Page Photos 2011

 (once a school for young samurais at Matsushiro Clan).
 Behind him is a photo of an

 installation of folded crane created by Professor Jin Kimura.
-It is placed
+It is placed at the

-entrance to the cave dug up by the Korean laborors as a shelter for the
+entrance to the cave dug up by the Korean laborors as a shelter for the Japanese

 royal family and governmen dignitaries toward the end of World War II.
 Photo by